Finder makes money from featured partners, but editorial opinions are our own.

 What FTTP speed can I get?

-FTTP connections are capable of reaching the fastest speeds that the NBN has to offer, all the way up to 1,000Mbps which is the NBN 1000 speed tier.
+FTTP connections are capable of reaching the fastest speeds available on an NBN connection, all the way up to 1,000Mbps which is the NBN 1000 speed tier.

 In theory, fibre optic cables can reach even higher speeds, but commercial and technical limitations mean that 1,000Mbps (which is 1Gbps) is the fastest NBN speed available in Australia.